Recurrent funding

 Per student recurrent funding must be spent directly on recurrent costs, including students, staff and operating costs.
 It cannot be spent on capital expenditure for example a new building.

-Total school funding
+Total funding graphic

 Who Pays for School Education?